 If you are a domestic vocational education student and you are eligible for a concession on your tuition fees, you are also eligible for a concession on the SSAF.
-The 2018 concession rate is $0.08 per nominal student contact hour, which is the same as the 2017 rate.
+The 2018 concession rate is $0.08 per nominal student contact hour.

 Materials fees include fees and charges associated with field trips or goods that are used to produce items that become your physical property.
 The materials fees associated with the program or course (subject) you are studying are made available prior to your enrolment.